spacekimchi/traders/README.md

 The systemd service loads environment variables using a path.
 Be sure to restrict reading access to this file in order to protect secrets

+## Development

+For autocompiling on code changes install cargo-watch with: `cargo install cargo-watch`

+Then run `cargo watch -x run`

 ## Frontend

 Instead of using a frontend framework, this project will use SSR to serve HTML, SCSS, and JavaScript.